 I did not even finish school.
 Too busy with art projects.
 You cannot easily make a living as a visual artist, but from the artistic part of virtual reality I got into an IT job by chance.
 Actually quite nice, but this ceaseless staring at the screen.
 Phew.
 Such a limited life.
 Fontebona brings a lot of creativity.
 Nevertheless my artistic calling keeps simmering for now.
 I will poke up that fire soon.
 And this art gallery will be realised as well.
 At Fontebona of course.

 Born as Scraggy Simon.
 Sturdy name, right?
 Till the vet after some visits decided to have a closer look between my hind legs.
 "But this is not Simon, this is Simone".
 I don't suffer from that.
 Have always known who I was.
 An excellent hunter mouse-gatherer.
-I let Simba win when I'm teasing him.
-That's good for his self-confidence.
+I let Sita win when I'm teasing her.
+That's good for her self-confidence.
 My preferred spot is a nicely loosned up bed in the veggie garden.
 Though I also like to lie down in the meadow.
 In front of a mouse hole.

 I wandered around for a long time in Cantabria.
 I lived on crazy stuff.
 That's why I still love cardboard boxes.
 I arrived in the Donkey Paradise in Arobes after a lot of roaming about.
 Because I'm so young (2010), I can easy peasy walk along on a hike.
 I like to do that very much and I'm really patient.
 When there are young children around I'm extra careful.